-The Recovered Component Info Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the video or audio components of a service being received by the Receiver changes (e.g. as a result of selection by the user on an upstream device).
+The Recovered Component Info Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the video or audio components of a service being received by the Receiver changes (e.g. as a result of selection by the user on an upstream device).

-The Recovered Component Info Change notification API is defined as follows:
+The Recovered Component Info Change Notification API shall be defined as follows: